-Program Improvement, a Federal Intervention Program

-A BRIEF HISTORY OF OUR SCHOOL'S PLACEMENT IN PROGRAM
+Program Improvement, a Federal Intervention Program A BRIEF HISTORY OF OUR SCHOOL'S PLACEMENT IN PROGRAM

-IMPROVEMENT: Hubbard has been in Program Improvement (PI) since 2003.
-In 2009, the school met all of its goals, so it remained at stage (year) 5.
+IMPROVEMENT: Chavez has been in Program Improvement (PI) since 2004.
+In 2009, the school remained at stage 5.
 There are five stages in total.
 In California, 613 elementary schools were in stage 5 of PI as of December 2009.

-THE STAGES OF PROGRAM IMPROVEMENT: Program Improvement is a five-stage process for monitoring, improving, and, if necessary, reorganizing any school that receives federal money under the Title I section of No Child Left Behind (NCLB).
+THE STAGES OF PROGRAM IMPROVEMENT: Program Improvement is a fivestage process for monitoring, improving, and, if necessary, reorganizing any school that receives federal money under the Title I section of No Child Left Behind (NCLB).
 Schools in PI get extra attention from their district office to help them improve.